superhero/js.core/README.md

 let i = 0

+// Middleware dispatcher
-module.exports = class extends Dispatcher
+// Inherits the same interface and functionality as an endpoint dispatcher module.exports = class extends Dispatcher
 {
   // A simple logger that writes a timestamp to the console on in and out async dispatch(next)
   {